vacp2p/roadmap/content/qa/waku/status-go-functional-testing-2024q4.md

   - "qa"
   - "waku"
 draft: false
-description: Collaborate with Status QA in creating a test framework that uses status-backend to do functional testing for status go
+description: Collaborated with Status QA to create a test framework using Status-backend for functional testing of Status-go, by integrating existing Status CLI tests into it.
 ---

 `vac:qa:waku:status-go-functional-testing-2024q4`

 ## Description
+Collaborated with Status QA to create a test framework using Status-backend for functional testing of Status-go, by integrating existing Status CLI tests into it.

-The Status Go devs have created a [new tool](https://github.com/status-im/status-go/pull/5847) for functional testing of Status Go features.
-Status QA and VAC QA will collaborate to build a testing framework around this tool and add new test coverage through this framework.
+The Status Go devs have created a [new tool](https://github.com/status-im/status-go/pull/5847) for functional testing of Status Go features. <br/>
+Status QA and VAC QA will collaborate to build a testing framework around this tool and add new test coverage through this framework. <br/>
+In the beginning, Status QA will move the statusd tests, while VAC QA will integrate the status-cli tests to set up the framework. <br/>
+After that, VAC QA will be responsible for the message tests, though this is still to be determined. <br/>
 The tests should validate Status features under normal and abnormal conditions and usage.
 We will track test coverage to measure progress.

 **Alignment with VAC Narratives:**
 - By helping create a robust functional testing framework for Status Go, VAC QA contributes directly to the narrative of internal collaboration and efficiency.